openmas-ai/openmas/docs/communication.md

 OpenMAS allows you to create custom protocol implementations by extending the `BaseCommunicator` class.
 See the developer documentation for details on implementing your own communicator.

-## Communicator Plugin System
+## Communicator Extension System

-OpenMAS includes a plugin system that allows developers to create and register their own communicator implementations.
+OpenMAS includes an extension system that allows developers to create and register their own communicator implementations.
 This system enables easy extension of OpenMAS with custom communication protocols.

-### Using the Plugin System
+### Using the Extension System

-The communicator plugin system allows users to specify a communicator type in their agent configuration:
+The communicator extension system allows users to specify a communicator type in their agent configuration:

 ```python
 from openmas.agent import BaseAgent